 Solar Pool heating: $5.00 per estimated therm displaced

-The specific required maintenance steps will vary based on the type of solar panels you have.
-With any system, you should clean and inspect each panel once a quarter.
-Your solar installation company might offer comprehensive plans where they'll do the maintenance on your behalf.
+The maintenance you'll need to do will vary based on the type of solar panels you have.
+With any system, you should clean and inspect each panel once per season.
+Your solar installer might offer comprehensive plans where they'll do the maintenance for you.